The Rule of 12 In Golf

 2. Consider Green Speed: The speed of the green affects how far the ball will roll.
 Different courses or even different days on the same course can have varying green speeds.
 Make sure to consider this when you're planning your chip shot.
 A faster green means the ball will roll further than expected.

 3. Practice Different Shots: To get better at choosing the right club, you need to practice different types of chip shots.
 Regular practice helps you become quick and accurate in making these decisions.
-Try practising on different terrains and under various conditions to build your skills.
+Try practicing on different terrains and under various conditions to build your skills.

 4. Use the Rule of 12 Wisely: The Rule of 12 is a helpful guideline, but it shouldn't be the only thing you rely on.
 Make sure to consider other factors like the lie of the ball and any obstacles on the course.
 For example, if there's a bunker between you and the hole, you might need a different approach than what the Rule of 12 suggests.